New York Disciplinary Defense Attorney

 Ultimate decisions can be either public or private.
 Public decisions issuing a sanction can be devastating to an attorney's career as they are searchable online indefinitely.
 Even a private sanction can have severe consequences, as they are considered notice to change your practice and will increase any future sanction issued.
 They can also have a negative impact on future judicial hopes and result in an increase in your malpractice policy costs.

-We understand how disorienting it can be to face grievances and disciplinary action.
-Our legal team is here to support you and provide guidance during this difficult time.
+McDonough & McDonough understands how disorienting it can be to face grievances and disciplinary action.
+Our Garden City, New York legal team is here to support you and provide guidance during this difficult time.
 Contact us for more information about the strong representation we can offer you.

 We have handled hundreds of disciplinary hearings before the various appellate divisions.
 We can help you achieve the best possible result under the circumstances.
 The McDonough & McDonough team is here to assist you.